Garrett Cooper Player Props: Marlins vs. Orioles

 Garrett Cooper At The Plate

-- Cooper has had at least one RBI in 35.7% of his games this season (25 of 70), with more than one RBI 13 times (18.6%).
-He has also been responsible for three or more of his team's runs in five contests.
+- In 35.2% of his games this season, Cooper has had at least one RBI.
+He's picked up more than one in 18.3% and driven in three or more of his team's runs in five contests.

+- In 21 of 71 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.